codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-api.md

 ## Full pipeline specification

-If you don't want to create a pipeline from an existing one, you can also create your own yaml from scratch.
+If you don't want to create a pipeline from an existing one, you can also create your own YAML from scratch.
 The following sections contain an explanation of the fields.
-Notice that that there are additional fields that are autogenerated by Codefresh (that usually hold dates and internal ID numbers).
-You can view them if you export the pipeline but you cannot directly edit them (their values will be overridden by Codefresh if you try to save/apply them)
+> Codefresh automatically generates additional fields, usually fields with dates and internal ID numbers.
+While you cannot edit these fields, you can view them by exporting the pipeline.

 ### Top level fields